bigcommerce/dev-docs/docs/stencil-docs/localization/multi-language-checkout.md

 ## Limits on translation

-* The translation of your theme's content is limited to the language JSON files in your `lang` subdirectory and the key-value pairs for the parameters (beyond **Country/State**) that you choose to translate.
+* The translation of your theme's content consists of the language JSON files in your `lang` subdirectory and the key-value pairs for the parameters (beyond **Country/State**) that you choose to translate.

 * Stencil's multi-language capabilities are limited to the strings that you specify within the theme.
 The Stencil framework does not currently translate content rendered from a store's database; for example, products' names.